ajitagupta/book-library-crud-api/README.md

 ## 5. Pattern: Service Discovery using Eureka Server

-An Eureka server is a centralized registry that knows all client applications running on each port and IP address.
+An Eureka server is a centralized naming registry that knows all client applications running on each port and IP address.
 Each microservice has to register to it.

 Eureka is a service discovery tool supported by Spring.
-It enables loose coupling, i.e. two microservices don't have to talk to each other, e.g. to share under which IP and port they are available.
+Two microservices will communicate by using the application name, instead of port and URL via synchronous calls (REST API's).

-It has to be enabled on each microservice so that they become visible to Eureka.
+Eureka has to be enabled on each microservice so that they become visible to Eureka.
 This is done inside `application.properties`.
 Set the application name, e.g. in Config Client it would be `spring.application.name=client` and the Eureka port `eureka.client.service-url.defaultZone=http://localhost:8761/eureka`.

 ## 6. Spring Cloud API Gateway